WalysZoltan/SQL/README.md

-SQL tasks on dataset about Dota 2
+SQL (PostgreSQL, ClickHouse) tasks on dataset about Dota 2